“Obi’s victory through popular votes will shock politicians” - Chief Peter Ameh

-2023: After Obi’s Abuja Rally, Prominent Southeast Politician Sends Strong, Powerful Message to Tinubu, Atiku
+2023: After Obi’s Abuja Rally, Prominent Southeast Politician Sends Strong Message to Tinubu, Atiku

 - The candidacy of the Labour party presidential candidate, Peter Obi has continued to receive major support in the polity